 These lively, interactive learning exchanges provide all children with the tools and knowledge necessary to become confident speakers and successful writers.

 Poetry Exploration

-Children explore a range of poetry in all year groups through a 'poem of the week'.
-Specific poetry types are taught in Key Stage 1.
+Children explore a range of poetry and specific poetry types are taught in Key Stage 1.
 Children can solidify their understanding of poetry techniques, enhance their skills at crafting effective poems and practice performing poetry.
-Vocabulary is taught explicitly on a daily basis throughout the school with an emphasis on words to help secure understanding in all curriculum areas.